-- (6) Be adept in contemporary standard pronunciation, rhythm and intonation in the designated language5 and possess excellent language ability that can be applied accurately and appropriately; have the ability to form sentences in a comprehensive and logical manner. - (7) Not have participated on the Programme since the 2021 JET Programme year (inclusive of April 2021 arrivals) or have participated on the Programme for more than 6 years in total. - (8) Not have declined a position on the Programme after receiving notification of assignment in the previous JET Programme year (excluding cases where it is accepted that the Participant had a valid, inevitable reason for withdrawing). - (9) Not have lived in Japan for 6 or more years in total since 2014 by the time they submit their application form. - (10) Have a desire to proactively maintain relations with Japan, even after completion of the Programme. - (11) Concerning entry into Japan for participation on the Programme, agree to reside in Japan under the status of residence stipulated in Article 2-2 of the Immigration Control and Refugee Recognition Act.
-However, this does not apply to special permanent residents as defined in Article 3 of the Special Act on the Immigration Control of, inter alia, those who have lost Japanese Nationality pursuant to the Treaty of Peace with Japan. - (12) Be willing to obey all Japanese laws. - (13) Applicants with a suspended jail term must have finished their period of probation by the time they submit their application form. - 2) In addition to the above general criteria, applicants from non-English speaking countries must: - (14) Have a functional command of the English or Japanese language. - 3) In addition to the above general criteria, CIR applicants must: - (15) Have a functional command of the Japanese language (Japanese Language Proficiency Test N1 or N2 is desirable).
+- 6) Be adept in contemporary standard pronunciation, rhythm, and intonation in the designated language and possess excellent language ability that can be applied accurately and appropriately, as well as have the ability to form sentences in a comprehensive and logical manner. - 7) Not have participated on the Programme since the 2022 JET Programme year (inclusive of March 2022 arrivals) or have participated on the Programme for more than 6 years in total. - 8) Not have declined a position on the Programme after receiving notification of placement in the previous JET Programme year (excluding cases where it is accepted that the participant had a valid, inevitable reason for withdrawing). - 9) Not have resided in Japan for 6 or more consecutive years in total since 2015 by the time they submit their application form. - 10) Have a desire to proactively maintain relations with Japan, even after completion of the Programme. - 11) Concerning entry into Japan for participation on the Programme, agree to reside in Japan under the status of residence stipulated in Article 2-2 of the Immigration Control and Refugee Recognition Act.
+However, this does not apply to special permanent residents as defined in Article 3 of the Special Act on the Immigration Control of, inter alia, those who have lost Japanese Nationality pursuant to the Treaty of Peace with Japan. - 12) Be willing to comply with all Japanese laws. - 13) Not possess a record of crimes which would render them inappropriate for participation in the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), narcotics and other drug-related offenses, sexual offenses, crimes involving children, etc). - 14) Applicants with a suspended jail term must have finished their period of probation by the time they submit their application form. - (3) In addition to the above general criteria, CIR applicants must: - 15) Have a functional command of the Japanese language (equivalent to the Japanese Language Proficiency Test N1 or N2 level).